Mary Joseph Rogers: Early life

-Mary Joseph Rogers was born in Roxbury, Massachusetts.
-Rogers was one of eight children. she was the first girl born to her parents Abraham T. Rogers and Mary Josephine Plummer.
-Her paternal grandfather Patrick Henry, emigrated from Ireland to Canada before crossing the border into the United States were he settled in Boston, Massachusetts.
+Mary Josephine Rogers was born in Roxbury, Massachusetts, United States.
+Rogers was one of eight children and the first girl born to her parents Abraham T. Rogers and Mary Josephine Plummer.
+Her paternal grandfather Patrick Henry, emigrated from Ireland to Canada before crossing the border into the United States where he settled in Boston, Massachusetts.
 At the time Henry made the move to the United States, Irish immigrants were a focus of public persecution.
 The Rogers family practiced their faith discreetly, as to not draw unwanted attention from anyone.
-They evaded a lot of persecution from traditional protestant Americans by keeping their religious practices to a minimum outside the home.
+They evaded a lot of the persecution from traditional Protestant Americans by keeping their religious practices to a minimum outside the home.
 Rogers and her siblings attended Mass, Sunday school, and received the Eucharist weekly.
 They did these out of duty to their religion, but most of the Catholic principles that are taught and implemented by constant unrestricted immersion in church life came from time at home.
-Their parents also promoted an understanding of the church’s foreign missions through the Societies for the Propagation of the Faith and the Holy Childhood.
+Their parents also promoted an understanding of the church's foreign missions through the Society for the Propagation of the Faith and the Holy Childhood.

 Henry chose to send his children and grandchildren including Rogers into public schools.
-In 1901 she graduated top of a Roxbury protestant public high school class, and spoke as the valedictorian.
+In 1901 she graduated top of a Roxbury Protestant public high school class, and spoke as the valedictorian.